FTI opens you to the varied and growing Finishing Trades industries with apprenticeship training.

 Start your training today

-The following FTI-UM Apprenticeship Programs are all registered with the Minnesota Department of Labor and North Dakota Department of Labor where applicable.
+The following FTI Apprenticeship Programs are all registered with the Minnesota Department of Labor and North Dakota Department of Labor where applicable.
 Each of them require three (3) years of training that consists of 432 Related Training hours and at least 6,000 On-the-Job Training Hours.
-Please contact the FTI-UM Office regarding the current Tuition prices per semester.
+Please contact the FTI Office regarding the current Tuition prices per semester.

 To qualify for apprenticeship training programs, you must: